-Note that homeschoolers or Christian schools who desire the types of projects in WFAM but want a complete writing program with Christian/character emphases should check out my semester-long books, Meaningful Composition (MC).
-Two-week samples of each MC book are available at our Character Ink store.
+Note that homeschoolers or Christian schools who desire the types of projects in WFAM but want a complete writing program with Christian/character emphases (as well as many of the WFAM projects) should check out my semester-long books, Meaningful Composition (MC).
+Two-week samples of each MC book are available at our Language Arts Lady Store.

-Write On: Dumbo--Level I
+Write On: Fairy Tales--Level I